Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: EXPERIMENTAL SETUP

-The results of our analysis are presented in Figure \ref{fig:toolsdist}.
-While it is clear that all detectors assign either 0s or 1s to the majority of files, a large number of files (particularly for the less-expensive, less-accurate detectors) receives intermediary values.
-We therefore conclude that the classifications produced by the detectors are sufficiently diverse to support a nuanced DRL-policy.
-The efficacy of this policy will be evaluated by our experiments, presented in Section \ref{subsec:experiments}.
+The results of our analysis are presented in Figure~\ref{fig:toolsdist}.
+While it is clear that all detectors assign either zeros or ones to the majority of files, a large number of files (particularly for less expensive detectors with lower F1 scores) are assigned intermediary values.
+We therefore conclude that the classifications produced by the detectors are sufficiently diverse to support a nuanced DRL policy.
+The efficacy of our approach is evaluated by our experiments in Section~\ref{subsec:experiments}.

-\textbf{Detectors combinations performance and time consumption.} Finally, we provide a comprehensive analysis on the performance and time consumption for all possible detector combinations, presented in Table \ref{tab:combinations}.
-To evaluate the performance of each combination, we aggregated the confidence score using three different methods, presented in \cite{p95}.
-The first method, \textit{or}, classifies a file as malicious if any of the participating detectors classifies it as such (yields a score of 0.5 and above).
-This method mostly improves the sensitivity, but at the cost of higher false-positives percentage (benign files classified as malicious).
-The second method, \textit{majority}, uses voting to classify the files.
-The third method, \textit{stacking}, combines the classification confidence scores by training a ML model, with the scores provided as its features.
-In our evaluation, we used two types of classifiers -- Decision Tree (DT) and Random Forest (RF) -- and evaluated each using 10-fold cross-validation.
+\textbf{Performance and time usage of detector combinations.} Finally, we provide a comprehensive analysis of the performance and time consumption for all possible detector combinations.
+A summary of the results is presented in Table~\ref{tab:combinations_all}, and the full results are presented in Tables~\ref{tab:combinations_pe_full}~and~\ref{tab:combinations_apk_full} in Appendix~\ref{apndx:full_baselines}.
+To evaluate the performance of each combination, we aggregated the confidence scores using three different methods presented in~\cite{p95}:

-Interestingly, our analysis shows that in the case of \textit{majority}, the optimal performance is not achieved by combining all classifiers, but rather only three of them.
-Furthermore, some detector combinations (manalyze, pefile, byte3g) outperform other detector sets while also being more computationally efficient.
-The results further support our claim that an intelligent selection of detector combinations is highly important.
+\begin{itemize} \item \textbf{or} -- classifies a file as malicious if any of the participating detectors classifies it as such (yields a score of 0.5 and above).
+This method improves detection sensitivity, but at the cost of a higher false positive percentage. \item \textbf{majority} -- uses voting to classify the files. \item \textbf{stacking} -- a ML model is used to produce the final classification.
+Individual confidence scores are used as input features.
+In our evaluation, we used two types of classifiers -- Decision Tree (DT) and Random Forest (RF) -- and evaluated each using 10-fold cross-validation. \end{itemize}

-It should be noted that for each file, the times were measured in an isolated computer process on a dedicated machine to prevent other processes interruptions.
-In addition, the machines executing the detectors were identical utilizing the same hardware and firmware specifications.
+Interestingly, our analysis of PE detectors shows that in the case of \textit{majority}, the optimal performance is not achieved by combining all classifiers but rather by combining just three of them.
+Furthermore, some detector combinations (manalyze, pefile, byte3g) for PE files and (bytecode,dalvikapi) for APK files outperform other detector combinations while also being more computationally efficient.
+The results further support our claim that an intelligent selection of detector combinations is highly beneficial.